olegsinavski/voting_system_web3/README.md

 </p>

 Features:
- - full implementation of web3 app demoing the voting process
+- Full implementation of a web3 app demonstrating the voting process.
- - Etherium backend with a contract in Solidity
+- Ethereum backend with a contract in Solidity.
 - Hardhat-based development evironment
- - (Hopefully) complete unittesting of the backend contract
+- (Hopefully) Complete unit testing of the backend contract.
- - Web frontend in JS with React and ethers.js
+- Web frontend in JavaScript using React and ethers.js.

-Here is a task taken from [Calyptus](https://calyptus.co/) Web3 education platform:
+Here is a task description taken from the [Calyptus](https://calyptus.co/) Web3 education platform.

 ```
 ## Smart Contract